 How do navigation and fast travel work for collectibles?

-Once a collectible appears on your map, you have two ways to reach it without manually driving the full route.
+Once a collectible shows up on your map, you have two shortcuts to reach it without manually driving the entire distance.

-- Fast Travel: Select the collectible's location on the map screen and fast travel directly to it.
-This requires having fast travel unlocked.
+- Fast Travel: Open the map, select the collectible's location, and fast travel straight to it.
+You need fast travel unlocked first.

-- Autodrive: Press Down + Left on the d-pad to activate Autodrive and let the game navigate your car to the selected destination automatically.
+- Autodrive: Press Down + Left on the d-pad to turn on Autodrive and let the game steer your car to the selected spot automatically.

-Both options make grinding through 400 collectibles considerably less tedious, especially once you're down to the last few dozen scattered across the map.
+Both shortcuts make grinding through 400 collectibles much less painful, especially when you're down to the last scattered few.

 Mascot icon on the map